rajuyce/faqs/cs.md

 - Use `netstat -plant | grep :<port>` or `ss -ltnp`
 - Increase `worker_connections`, `ulimit -n`
 ---
 #### d) You need to create an automated approach to making centrally-managed (remote service) environment variables available to a group of Linux-based servers (at the shell level).
 The allowed synchronisation drift is 10 seconds.
 Propose a solution using BASH, Python or any scripting language of your choice.
-Assuming the centralised storage o􏰀ers a simple HTTP endpoint (basic authentication, takes only variable names as parameters - comma-separated string, takes 2 seconds to respond), provide a simple script for retrieving the values and pulling them to the servers.
+Assuming the centralised storage offers a simple HTTP endpoint (basic authentication, takes only variable names as parameters - comma-separated string, takes 2 seconds to respond), provide a simple script for retrieving the values and pulling them to the servers.
 Describe your solution’s workflow.
 **Goal:** Sync env vars from a remote HTTP endpoint to Linux servers **Approach:** Use Python + systemd timer
 **Python Script (`env_sync.py`)**